4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 For the user transaction table t1 mentioned above, we define a window over the secondary table, that is merchant flow table t2, based on `mid`.
 Because the schemas of t1 and t2 are different, we extract the same columns from t1 and t2 respectively.
 For non-existent columns, we set default values.
-Among them, `mid` column is used as the splicing condition of two tables, so it must be included.
+Among them, `mid` column is used as the combining condition of two tables, so it must be included.
 Secondly, the timestamp column（`trans_time` in t1 and `purchase_time` in t2）contains timing information, which is also necessary when defining the time window.
 The remaining columns are filtered and retained as required according to the aggregation function.